geckoo1337/RPSLS/README.md

 # RPSLS

+Well well.
 RPSLS for Rock Paper Scissors Lizard Spock.
 At first, struggling hard in order to understand virtual functions in the OOP context, I started a little Rock Paper Scissors game playing against the computer.
 The first who wins 3 games is the winner.
 However, when I heard its strange alternative including Lizard and Spock, I said to myself Why not?
 Done ++

 https://www.youtube.com/watch?v=_PUEoDYpUyQ